Mehdi0Mirzaei/Assign-Frequency-to-Tuples/README.md

-# Assign-Frequency-to-Tuples
+### Assign-Frequency-to-Tuples
-This is easy question from questions.
+#3 This is easy question from questions.
+# Assign Frequency to Tuples.